HannaBerggren/tic-tac-toe/README.md

 ![Pep8](assets/pictures/pep.png)

 ### Manual testing
-All features have been tested manually with a MacBook Air and a Chromebook with multiple browsers (Chrome, Safari, Firefox).
+- All features have been tested manually with a MacBook Air and a Chromebook with multiple browsers (Chrome, Safari, Firefox).
+- Family and friends tested for functionality.
+- Tested all scenarios, to win, to get the computer to win, to get a tie.
+- Tested writing different letters and symbols.
+- Tested to write different numbers then 1-9.

 &nbsp;